denisCabrera/chatbot/README.md

-# Chatbot done through codecademy course
+# Coffee Shop Chatbot Mini project :coffee: 🤖

-This chatbot references a menu and asks questions based on the menu
+- This chatbot prints a welcome message

+- Asks the customer for size of coffee

+- Asks for type of coffee